pingggg516/CTFS/README.md

 ## Acknowledgements

-This project is based on [UniMatch-V2](https://github.com/LiheYoung/UniMatch-V2) and includes DINOv2-based backbone components.
+This project is based on [UniMatch-V2](https://github.com/LiheYoung/UniMatch-V2) and includes DINOv2-based backbone components, the source data for the FSSG dataset is provided by [RSOD](https://github.com/LICZ9/RSOD).

 We thank the authors of the following open-source projects:
 - [DINOv2](https://github.com/facebookresearch/dinov2)